mityaua/mityaua/README.md

 ✍🏼 My specialization is creating UI with HTML / CSS, JavaScript, React.
 I have experience in backend building with NodeJS.

-👷🏼‍♂️ I participated in educational projects in different roles - as a Full-stack Developer and also as a Team lead.
+👷🏼‍♂️ I participated in educational projects in different roles - as a Full-stack JS Developer and also as a Team lead.
 Moreover, I have commercial experience as a Project Manager in a ukrainian digital agency.

 🌱 Currently, I am interested in learning other JavaScript frameworks and TypeScript.
 Curious about upgrade courses and internships.